 SNMP V3 Issues

-- Is it special type of device : Some device may not follow RFC standards which we strictly follow.
-So far we experienced this issue in Dell UPS, APC UPS
+Special type of device : Some device may not follow RFC standards which we strictly follow.
+So far we experienced this issue in Dell UPS, APC UPS.

-- Check if any context name is configured in device end.
+Check if any context name is configured in the device end.
 Some type of device strictly needs context name configuration, and some may not.

 Issue 2 : SNMP Polling not happening only for SNMPv3 device

-- Check whether the agent respond for that OID, with SNMPv3 credential
+Check whether the agent responds for that OID, with SNMPv3 credential.

-- Try by associating the credential again in the device snapshot page
+Try associating the credential again in the device snapshot page.

-- Context Name or SNMP view may be configured in device end for that particular OID mib's sub tree, if so context name should be configured in the credential
+Context Name or SNMP view can be configured in device end for that particular OID mib's sub tree, if so context name should be configured in the credential.

-- Whether engineID is duplicated in enginetable/usmtable for any other host
+Check whether engineID is duplicated in enginetable/usmtable for any other host.

 Issue 3 : SNMP Polling is happen for the first time only after device delete and re-add